ros2/design/articles/115_topic_and_service_name_mapping.md

 The last token is the topic or service basename, and any preceding tokens make up the namespace of the topic or service.

-For example, the topic name `/foo/bar/baz` comprises a topic or service with the basename `baz` in the `/foo/bar` namespace.
+For example, the topic name `/foo/bar/baz` is composed of a topic or service with the basename `baz` in the `/foo/bar` namespace.
-In another example, the name `/foo` splits into one token, such that it comprises a topic or service with the basename `foo` in the `/` namespace (the root namespace).
+In another example, the name `/foo` splits into one token, such that it is composed of a topic or service with the basename `foo` in the `/` namespace (the root namespace).

 Topic and service names: